-A visit to Alaska is a dream trip for many people.
-Even though we have all been exposed to Alaska from various TV shows, books and stories, there really is so much more to know about America’s last frontier that you don’t often see on TV.
+Are you planning a visit to Alaska?
+If yes, you must keep reading to find out all you need to know before you go to Alaska!
+While it is a dream trip for many, there is a lot to know about America’s last frontier!
+Even though we have all been exposed to Alaska from various TV shows, books and stories, there really is so much more to know about America’s 49th state that you don’t often see on TV.
 After our recent visit, I put together a list of a few things we wished we had known more of in advance to help with planning our trip.

 From accommodation, food and excursions, you will be paying top dollar for most everything.
 This doesn’t mean that you need to wait to go to Alaska once you have won the lottery.
 It is doable on a budget if you plan in advance.
 One way to reduce your overall spending is to reduce the times you eat out.
 Look for hotels that include breakfast, go to the grocery store to pick up a cooler for pack lunches, and keep those leftover dinners to eat the following day.
 Most hotels we visited did not have refrigerators, so plan ahead with a backpack cooler or a cheap cooler purchased in Alaska.
 Traveling during the shoulder season can also help with lower rates, however, keep in mind most of Alaska’s tourism industry relies on income from their very short summer season.